RaysceneNS/rayscenens.github.io/_posts/2018-03-18-Gear-Indicator-hardware-mod.md

 ### Display

-The display needed to be easily read in direct sunlight, (motorcycles don't have roofs), And it needed to be monochrome with the ability to be backlight in amber (to match to OE instrument cluster).
+The display needed to be easily read in direct sunlight, (motorcycles don't have roofs), And it needed to be monochrome with the ability to be back light in amber (to match to OE instrument cluster).
 The satisfy these requirements a surplus display from a venerable Nokia 5110 was chosen.
-This display offers a resultion of 84x48 or 504 bytes of addressable display area.
+This display offers a resolution of 84x48 or 504 bytes of addressable display area.

 ### Temperature Sensing

 The temperature sensor did not need to be super accurate as we would be rounding off the precision to the nearest degree celsius.
 A MCP9700A was selected for the its reported accuracy of 2 degrees celsius across a range of 0-70 degrees.
 Combined with an output that returns 10mv/degree would make the software easier to implement.

-### The shematic
+### The schematic

 The circuit is powered at 3.3v this is a requirement of the LCD screen as the inputs to its driver are not tolerant of higher input voltages.
 This means that we have to perform a voltage shift of the incoming signal from the bikes transmission indicator line which outs from 0-5v.
 A 2:1 voltage divider halves the input voltage to a safe level to feed to the ADC.